What bordism-theoretic anomaly cancellation can do for U: Spectral sequence computation

 In this range, the only differentials that could be nonzero go from the $5$-line to the $4$-line.
 Usually we would need to know the $6$-line in order to determine if there are any differentials from the $6$-line to the $5$-line, so that we could evaluate $\Omega_5^{\Spin \text{-} \SU_8}$, but the $5$-line is concentrated in filtration zero, and all Adams differentials land in filtration $2$ or higher, so what we have computed is good enough.

 Returning to the differentials from the $5$-line to the $4$-line: Adams differentials must commute with the action of $h_0$ on the $E_r$-page, and $h_0$ acts by $0$ on the $5$-line but injectively on the $4$-line, so these differentials must also vanish.
 Thus the spectral sequence collapses giving the bordism groups in the theorem statement.
-The fact that $\Omega_5^{\Spin\text{-}\SU_8}\cong\Z/2$ is detected by $\int d$ follows from the fact that its image in the $E_\infty$-page is in Adams filtration zero, corresponding to Ext of the free $\Sigma^5\cA$ summand generated by $Ud$; see~\cite[\S 8.4]{FH21}.\footnote{While we do not draw the $\mathcal{A}(1)$ modules up to degree 6, there is a way to access information in this degree.
-We know that if we replace the spin bordism of $BG_8$ with the oriented bordism of $B\SU_8$, then the Atiyah-Hirzebruch spectral sequence for oriented bordism tensored with $\mathbb{Q}$ tells us in degree 6, there should be one $\mathbb{Q}$ summand that is detected by $c_3$ of the $\SU_8$-bundle.}
+The fact that $\Omega_5^{\Spin\text{-}\SU_8}\cong\Z/2$ is detected by $\int d$ follows from the fact that its image in the $E_\infty$-page is in Adams filtration zero, corresponding to Ext of the free $\Sigma^5\cA$ summand generated by $Ud$; see~\cite[\S 8.4]{FH21}. \end{proof}